ggarra13/mrv2/BUILD.md

 # If you are building the Vulkan version of vmrv2, you need to install
 # The VulkanSDK components

+# Also, if you are on RH 8.10, you might need to compile autoconf from
+# source to a newer version.

 #
 # To compile you need a newer compiler than those in Red Hat.